danielecampli-unitrento/hdsc/README.md

 ## Documentation
 The following is the list of macro-experiments, in the form of Jupyter notebooks, documenting the evolution of the project in its entirety.
-1. [[ETL] Extract-transform-load pipeline](./nbsrc/etl.ipynb): extract-transform-load procedures starting from Matlab simulation-based data
+1. [[EDA] Exploratory data analysis](./nbsrc/eda.ipynb): exploratory data analysis conducted to gain initial insights on the problem settings and its peculiar datasets
-2. [[EDA] Exploratory data analysis](./nbsrc/eda.ipynb): exploratory data analysis conducted to gain initial insights on the problem settings and its peculiar datasets
+2. [[DPP] Data preprocessing](./nbsrc/dpp.ipynb): preprocessing of original Matlab simulation-based data (low signal trimming, interpolative augmentation, signal normalization, ...)
-3. [[EPM] Encoding & parameters modeling](./nbsrc/epm.ipynb): selection and shaping of parametric entities, with subsequent encoding experiments
+3. [[FEE] Features engineering & encoding](./nbsrc/fee.ipynb): features extraction, selection and transformations; includes also experiments about encoding variations, and embedding choices
-4. [[KBE] Knowledge base embedding](./nbsrc/kbe.ipynb): construction of queryable knowledge bases via hyperdimensional computing techniques
+4. [[KBE] Knowledge base embedding](./nbsrc/kbe.ipynb): construction and refinement of queryable knowledge bases via hyperdimensional computing techniques
 5. [[PTT] Performance testing & tuning](./nbsrc/ptt.ipynb): classification accuracy and generalization performance tests, with complementary tuning experiments

 </div>